arcctgx/ARver/doc/data_track.md

 track 28:   00000000   (confidence: 0)
 ```

-Note that the first track has checksum `00000000` with zero confidence.
-This
+The first track has checksum `00000000` with zero confidence.
+This corresponds
-corresponds to CD track 1, i.e. the *data track*!
-Since AccurateRip response
+to CD track 1, i.e. to the data track.
+Since AccurateRip response contains only
-only contains 28 tracks, it means that the checksum of one audio track is
+28 tracks, it means the checksum of one audio track is missing: there is no
-not included.
-Indeed, there is no checksum of the final audio track.
-This
-seems to be a limitation of AccurateRip database and there is nothing `ARver`
+checksum of the final audio track (track 29).
+This seems to be a limitation of
-can do to work around it.
+AccurateRip database and there is nothing `arver` can do to work around it.

-Also note that some *audio* tracks have zero checksums with zero confidences
+Note: tracks 23 and 28 have zero checksums with zero confidence as well, but
-as well.
-This is because they are too short: apparently AccurateRip provides a
+this is because they are too short. `arver` handles these tracks correctly.
-checksum only if the track length exceeds some threshold.

 [FreeDB disc ID]: <https://en.wikipedia.org/wiki/CDDB#Example_calculation_of_a_CDDB1_(FreeDB)_disc_ID>